The central paved area and standing stone

 “Suddenly from having a single monolith at the centre of Trench P, the site seems to have been populated by standing stones.”

-That was the day we realised that the central standing stone was one of a number of megaliths on site that, on current evidence, appear to relate to structures.
+That was the day we realised that the central standing stone was one of a number of megaliths on site that appeared to relate to structures.

 The suspected 'standing stone' locations (in red) in Trench P.